SaaS Contract Negotiation

 Effectively manage SaaS renewals

-Renewals are another component of software contracts that can be negotiated.
+Renewals are another component of SaaS contract negotiation.
 With each new tool taken in your SaaS stack, you’ll be dealing with another renewal date to keep on top of, and another means for software vendors to increase the price you pay.

 When you’re expanding, it can be all too easy for contract dates and timelines to fall by the wayside and be forgotten about until it’s too late.